-The CRA obtains insurance coverage for the CRA through Florida League of Cities Municipal Insurance Trust that provides coverage for general liability, professional liability, and auto liability up to \$3,000,000.
+The CRA obtains insurance coverage through Florida League of Cities Municipal Insurance Trust which provides coverage for general liability, professional liability, and auto liability up to \$3,000,000.
 Settled claims have not exceeded this commercial coverage in this fiscal year, nor has it had any settlements in excess of insurance coverage in the past three years.